 (b) an aggregate amount of damages exceeding $50 000 000 arising out of all claims in respect of a single event.

+Note for this regulation:

-Note: The Workers’ Compensation and Injury Management (Acts of Terrorism) Act 2001 section 6 provides that, in stated circumstances, section 160 of the Act does not require an employer to insure against certain liabilities attributable to acts of terrorism.
+The Workers’ Compensation and Injury Management (Acts of Terrorism) Act 2001 section 6 provides that, in stated circumstances, section 160 of the Act does not require an employer to insure against certain liabilities attributable to acts of terrorism.

 [Regulation 14 inserted in Gazette 27 Jul 2012 p.
 3665-6.]